kaleidos-ventures/taiga-blog/content/2019-12-10_agile_antipatterns.md

 ![An example of a small Taiga project using Scrum: it is common to have more than 10 sprints and that’s where this antipattern can show up ]({filename}/images/2019-12-10_agile_antipatterns/scrum-taiga.jpg)
+<small>An example of a small Taiga project using Scrum: it is common to have more than 10 sprints and that’s where this antipattern can show up</small>